Technology / General

 This applies to any operator processing organic or clinical waste on-site in the UK.
 It does not apply to chemically stabilised inorganic waste streams (e.g., heavy metal sludges, PCB-contaminated materials) — those require a separate treatment pathway.

 Micro-Example: In my experience, the first question a chief engineer asks is: "Do you need a boiler?"
-No. The PHANTOM's water jacket reaches 165°C using direct electric heating.
-The autogenous pressure is a product of that temperature — you are not running a pressure vessel that requires a registered pressure systems safety inspector on-site for daily operation.
+No. The PHANTOM's water jacket reaches ~200°C using direct electric heating.
+The ~20 bar operating pressure is a product of that temperature — you are not running a pressure vessel that requires a registered pressure systems safety inspector on-site for daily operation.

 What Batch Sizes and Throughput Tiers Does the PHANTOM Come In — And How Do You Choose?

-The PHANTOM is available in three configuration tiers: the PHANTOM 100, PHANTOM 500, and PHANTOM 2000 — designed to match the waste volumes generated by care homes and clinics, mid-size food processors and poultry farms, and NHS trust or large industrial sites respectively.
+The PHANTOM is available in four configuration tiers: the PHANTOM 0.5t, PHANTOM 1t, PHANTOM 2t, and PHANTOM 3t — designed to match the waste volumes generated by care homes and clinics, mid-size food processors and poultry farms, NHS trusts or large industrial sites, and regional multi-site processing hubs respectively.

 This applies when you are processing organic waste streams with consistent moisture content above 40%.
 It does not apply when your primary waste stream is inert, low-moisture, or already sorted for high-value recycling — subcritical hydrolysis is optimised for wet, protein-rich, or biologically active materials.

-Micro-Example: A 95-bed nursing home generating 280 kg/day of incontinence and food waste sits comfortably within the PHANTOM 100's throughput envelope at 60% capacity utilisation — leaving headroom for peak days without overflow to incineration contractors.
+Micro-Example: A 95-bed nursing home generating 280 kg/day of incontinence and food waste sits comfortably within the PHANTOM 0.5t's throughput envelope at ~60% capacity utilisation — leaving headroom for peak days without overflow to incineration contractors.

 How Do I Calculate the Right PHANTOM Tier for My Facility?